Mips2cs

 Future work

-Originally Mips2cs was intended as a way to port Knights to Xbox 360.
 The project is now at a "proof of concept" stage, i.e., the basic concept of converting C++ code to C#, via MIPS machine code, has been proven to work.
-However there are still several tasks that would need to be completed before a 360 version of Knights could be produced:

 Related work